mechanapoleon/Topological-Polarization/README.md

 Polarization of a linear polymer with disordered interaction strenght but fixed position.

-Resta is some sh---y code I wrote some times ago, needs to be corrected.
+Main code is a Mathematica Notebook, but I have also written some routine in FORTRAN in case I need some faster computation.